oscrallnium/oscrallnium/README.md

 - 😄 I'm a Mobile Software Engineer and specializes on native iOS development
 - 👀 My hobbies are sea diving, motorcycle riding
 - 🌱 I’m currently studying iOS Human Interface Guidelines for application development
-- 💞️ Future Interests are ruby on rails, azur devops, mongodb
+- 💞️ I'm interested on learning ruby on rails, postgre, aws, docker
 - 📫 Email: oscrallen@gmail.com
--

 <!---
 oscrallnium/oscrallnium is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.